typegoose/typegoose/docs/api/decorators/arrayProp.md

 ### dim

-`dim` is used to set the Dimensions this array should have (for something like an matrix)
+`dim` is used to set the Dimensions this array should have (for something like a matrix)
 -> needs to be higher than 0

 [see `dim` in prop](./prop.md#dim)